 Stop feeding your dog table scraps and people food.
 If you are constantly giving your dog delicious bits from your plate (or directly from the fridge), she may decide that kibble just isn’t cutting it.
 She’ll start to refuse her proper food, and hold out for tasty human dishes.
 This is a difficult problem to solve once it occurs, so be proactive and fix your behavior before the problem gets out of hand.

 Don’t free-feed.
 Often, free-feeding causes dogs to overeat, but it can also have the opposite effect.
-When you constantly provide food for your dog (for example, through the use of certain kinds of automatic dog feeders), you can reduce the amount of urgency she feels about the issue.
+When you constantly provide food for your dog, you can reduce the amount of urgency she feels about the issue.
 So whenever trying to entice a picky pooch, begin feeding your dog on a reasonably consistent schedule (two to three times per day).

-My Dog Won’t Eat Dog Food – Only Human Food!
+Help!
+My Dog Won’t Eat Dog Food — She’ll Only Eat Human Food!

 Do you have a picky pooch at home?
 What kinds of things have helped you encourage her to eat?
 Did you find a food she loves that we didn’t mention above?
 Let us know in the comments below.